 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors and executive officers and persons who beneficially own more than ten percent of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of equity securities of the Company.
 Directors, officers and greater-than-ten-percent beneficial owners are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms filed by them.
-To the Company's knowledge, based solely on a review of the copies of such filings on file with the Company and written representations from the Company's directors and greater-than-ten-percent beneficial owners applicable to the Company's directors, executive officers and greater-than-ten-percent beneficial owners were complied with on a timely basis for fiscal year 2022, except that (a) delinquent Form 3 and Form 4 filings for Ran Gorelik were filed on April 28, 2022, which Form 4 disclosed one transaction, and (c) a delinquent Form 4 filing for Shannon Buggy was filed on September 15, 2022, which Form 4 disclosed one transaction.
+To the Company's knowledge, based solely on a review of the copies of such filings on file with the Company and written representations from the Company's directors and executive officers, all Section 16(a) filing requirements applicable to the Company's directors, executive officers and greater-than-ten-percent beneficial owners were complied with on a timely basis for fiscal year 2022, except that (a) delinquent Form 3 and Form 4 filings for Ran Gorelik were filed on April 28, 2022, which Form 4 disclosed two transactions, (b) a delinquent Form 4 filing for Jason Adler was filed on August 23, 2022, which Form 4 disclosed one transaction, and (c) a delinquent Form 4 filing for Shannon Buggy was filed on September 15, 2022, which Form 4 disclosed one transaction.